dylanbobb/nbsos/README.md

 # No Bullshit Operating System (NBSOS)

-A unix-like operating system written in C++ Lightweight and not packed will bullshit.
+A unix-like operating system written in C++ Lightweight and not packed with bullshit.
 Slowly working on this to learn while I have some free time.

 This is still a very early stage project.